 Reports indicate that as many as three-quarters of all the students have not been able to pay their fees this semester, which range between USD 400 and USD 600 per semester.
 Lectures were due to start on 4 August.

 Pending the release of the student leaders, Amnesty International urges the Zimbabwe Republic Police to ensure that they are treated in compliance with human rights standards governing the treatment of detainees.
 They should have access to their lawyers, their families, warm clothing and blankets, adequate food and any medical attention they may require.
+Background

 The Law and Order Section of the Zimbabwe Republic Police is responsible for many of the human rights violations committed by police officers against human rights defenders and political activists.